jaideng1/chatwithc/README.md

 # chatwithc

-this is a really annoying project. f
+~~this is a really annoying project. f~~ what i don't remember why it was so annoying